mhersson/kapacitor-alert-proxy/README.md

 ## README

-## Goals
+## Features
-* Add the ability to set instances or groups of instances in maintenance
+* Set instances or groups of instances in maintenance
+* Schedule maintenance in advance, and repeat on regular intervals
+* Supports multiple targets Slack, PagerDuty, Jira and KAOS
 * Configurable per target. e.g continue sending to Slack, while stop sending to PagerDuty.
-* Support multiple targets, first priority is Slack, PagerDuty and Jira
+* Exclude alerts on tags or alert id
+* Write status logs and status to Influxdb
+* Show links to Grafana in the alert message from the exact time the alert occured

+## KAOS
+Running multiple instances of KAP
+Take a look at KAOS: https://gitlab.com/mhersson/kaos

+Kapacitor Alert Overview System, consolidate alert statuses from multiple KAP instances into one overview

 ## Install